Criminal Justice MSc

 Qualifications or experience

 - A second-class honours degree or equivalent in a relevant subject.
-Exceptionally, applicants with strong relevant criminal justice experience will be considered.
+Exceptionally, applicants with strong and relevant work experience will be considered.

 English language requirements